cyberboy666/r_e_c_u_r/README.md

 - midi controlled
 - more playback modes and options
 - optional extention for live sampling
-- compatablity with other sbc's

-### other feature requests
+### other feature ideas

-i started a [board] of the features i would like to explore
+i started a [board] of some features i would like to explore

 ## main objectives: